prprbr/prprbr.github.io/_posts/2017-08-06-Deeplearning-CVPR.markdown

 This was actually my most interesting day of the entire event.
 A very beautifully designed [tutorial](https://github.com/mingyuliutw/cvpr2017_gan_tutorial) covering the theory and applications of GANs was given by Ming-Yu Liu from NVIDIA.
 I strongly urge the readers to have a look.
 Btw, NVIDIA also have their own results on domain adaptation using GANs, just like Google and Apple.
 Here is their [Unsupervised Image to Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf) performing domain translation between foggy images and sunny images.

 <a href="https://github.com/mingyuliutw/UNIT/blob/master/docs/Fog2Summer_SEQS-02-Stereo_Left-Omni_B.gif"><img src="https://github.com/mingyuliutw/UNIT/blob/master/docs/Fog2Summer_SEQS-02-Stereo_Left-Omni_B.gif" title="source: UINT by NVIDIA research"  /></a>

+Raia Hadsell from DeepMind gave a nice talk on catastrophic forgetting and its mitigation techniques for neural networks.
+There was quite a healthy discussion in the workshop on continual and open set learning.

+### Key Takeaways